 - Quantum mechanics

-The Physics program offers five concentrations for Physics majors:
+The Physics program offers four concentrations for Physics majors:

 - Standard Physics

 - Computational Physics

 - Interdisciplinary Physics

 The physics department also offers a five-year joint program in engineering with the Illinois Institute of Technology (IIT).
 Upon completion, you will earn a Bachelor of Science in Physics with a concentration in Engineering Physics from DePaul and a Bachelor of Science in Aerospace, Computer, Electrical or Mechanical Engineering from IIT.

 You will work with faculty members on research projects, which may result in your work being published in physics journals.
 Faculty members conduct research projects in a variety of areas, including complex fluids, materials science, ultra-fast physics, nuclear physics and observational astronomy.